jeff-winn/azure-ddns/README.md

 }
 ```

-#### Configuration Settings
+#### Options
-The following describes the aforementioned configuration section settings:
+The following describes the aforementioned provider options:

 - _hostname_: This __MUST__ be the FQDN of the DNS entry to update.
 - _username_: This __MUST__ match the username used in the _AppUsername_ application configuration setting.